open-telemetry/semantic-conventions/docs/system/system-metrics.md

 | `system.linux.memory.slab.usage` | UpDownCounter | `By` | Reports the memory used by the Linux kernel for managing caches of frequently used objects by state.
 [1] | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-**[1]:** The sum over all `system.linux.memory.slab.state` values SHOULD equal the total slab memory available on the system, that is `system.linux.memory.slab.limit`.
+**[1]:** The sum over all `system.linux.memory.slab.usage` state values SHOULD equal the total slab memory available on the system, that is `system.linux.memory.slab.limit`.